breez/breez-sdk-docs/src/guide/send_onchain.md

 </section>
 </custom-tabs>

-Starting the reverse swap will trigger a HODL invoice payment, which will only be settled if the entire swap completes.
+Starting the onchain payment (reverse swap) will trigger a HODL invoice payment, which will only be settled if the entire swap completes.
 This means you will see an outgoing pending payment in your list of payments, which locks those funds until the invoice is either settled or cancelled.
 This will happen automatically at the end of the reverse swap.

 ## List in-progress Swaps

-You can check its status with:
+You can check the ongoing onchain payments (reverse swaps) and their status with:

 <custom-tabs category="lang">
 <div slot="title">Rust</div>